Comoros

 Flapnose Chameleon

-Furcifer cephalolepis (flickr),
+Furcifer cephalolepis (flickr)

 the Comoro Day Gecko

-Phelsuma comorensis (phelsumania),
+Phelsuma comorensis (iNaturalist),

 the snake-eyed skinks